 Current projects: Views and vistas

 We’ve been working in woodland areas to clear shrubs that have grown up and covered some of our best views.
 We’re also clearing the clifftop walk viewpoints and views from tent hill so you can see what 18th century visitors would have seen.

 Current projects: Ice houses

-This year we're working on a project to discover more about the 18th century icehouses in the deer park.
-Renovation work will see them open for visitors later this year.
+This year our work on the 18th century icehouses in the deer park will come to a close.
+We've discovered a great deal about the construction of the icehouses and renovation work will see them open for visitors later this year.